175-151-Great Vocals

 Writer/Composer: Cole Porter (1956)

-This Cole Porter classic is considered one of the most beautiful and tender duets in screen history.
-Even though Grace Kelly doesn’t come in with her wonderful harmony until the last chorus of the song, this is Bing’s second entry on our chart and it’s a beauty, even this late in his 50-year career.
-This lovely duet, a major hit, 4 months on the Pop charts, occurred right in the midst of Rock’s revolutionary worldwide domination of music.
+This Cole Porter classic is considered one of the most beautiful and tender duets in Movie screen history.
+Even though Grace Kelly doesn’t come in with her wonderful harmony until the last verse in the last chorus of the song, this is Bing’s 2nd entry on our chart and it’s a beauty, even this late in his 50-year career.
+This lovely duet, a major hit, spent 4 months on the Pop charts, and it occurred right in the midst of Rock’s revolutionary worldwide domination of music.
+Bing’s baritone matured late in his career, but it still resounded and dripped with sincerity, confidence and a soothing Pop sound, as one of the most successful singers in the 20th century.
 Its melody, unforgettable, its vocal delivery sublime, setting the standard for romantic love songs…Timeless and Beloved!